 Austerity, Wealth Tax or Stealth Tax?

-The recent report of the Wealth Tax Commission, ‘A wealth tax for the UK’, (the ‘Report’) has sparked widespread interest and, for some, considerable worry.
+The report last year of the Wealth Tax Commission, ‘A wealth tax for the UK’, (the ‘Report’) has sparked widespread interest and, for some, considerable worry.
 I strongly recommend reading the Report, which you will find at www.ukwealth.tax, for several reasons.

 - It is authoritative.
 Emma Chamberlain, who has contributed tax input, is without doubt one of the finest tax brains of our generation.
 The Report draws on wide experience of wealth taxes elsewhere.

 - Its 126 pages present a balanced view of what might be possible.
 No summary can really do it justice, though I will now try.

 - It stresses (time and time again) that the rates used are for illustration only.

 This is my personal view of the proposals and contains many assumptions that people may disagree with.